 How to cite this article:

-Harish Rohila, SK Chhikara, Amar Shroha and Sushil Kumar.
+Harish Rohila, SK Chhikara, Amar Shroha, Sushil Kumar.
 Effect of feeding bypass fat on economics of milk production in early lactating Murrah buffaloes.
-International Journal of Fauna and Biological Studies.
-2019; 6(1): 33-36.
+Int J Fauna Biol Stud 2019;6(1):33-36.